Affirmative Action Defined

 The Supreme Court in June of 2016 upheld the race-conscious admissions program at the University of Texas, saying that the plan taking race into consideration as one factor of admission is constitutional.
 In Fisher v.
 Texas, Abigail Fisher, a white woman, alleged that she was rejected from Texas’s flagship public university in 2008 because of her race.
 The University of Texas at Austin turned to race-based admissions to increase diversity after studies showed low numbers of students of color in the classroom.
 The Supreme Court explained that a university’s use of race must meet a test known as “strict scrutiny.”
 Under this test, a university’s use of affirmative action will be constitutional only if it is “narrowly tailored. ”The admissions criteria that UT Austin uses is very narrow.
 The university admits 80 percent of freshman classes through the race-neutral “Top Ten Percent” plan: Any Texas student who graduates in the top 10 percent of his or her class gains automatic admission.
 Race is a factor for the remaining 20 percent.

 Some critics of affirmative action point to the lower graduation rates of minority students than the graduation rates of white students as evidence that affirmative action in college admissions has resulted in the admission of students who are not as capable.
 But a number of facts undermine this argument.
 First, the racial gap in graduation rates is smallest at the schools that make the “most” use of affirmative action (elite schools that are hard to get into) compared to state colleges that are less selective, and admitted most applicants regardless of race without using affirmative action programs.
 13 The higher black dropout rate at white colleges is also contrasted with the high graduation rates at historically black colleges and universities.
 It would appear that it is not because of a lack of academic merit that blacks have underperformed their white counterparts.
 Rather, financial obstacles, hostile racial climates on many campuses, and other non-merit factors influence and affect the success of black students in colleges and universities.
+Data from the College Board in 2013 showed that students from families with annual income above $200,000 scored 400 points higher on combined SAT scores than students whose families earned less than $20,000.

 - Supreme Court Justices Comments on Recent Affirmative Action Case